pooja819/pricing-frontend/README.md

 👩‍💻 Author

-Pooja Kalukhe - Assignment project on Blue/Green Pricing API with Configurable Routing and Frontend
+Pooja — Assignment project on Blue/Green Pricing API with Configurable Routing and Frontend.